Indiana becomes 1st state to approve abortion ban post Roe

 Outside the chambers, abortion-rights activists often chanted over lawmakers' remarks, carrying signs like “Roe roe roe your vote” and “Build this wall” between church and state.
 Some House Democrats wore blazers over pink “Bans Off Our Bodies” T-shirts.

-Indiana's proposed ban also came after the political firestorm over a 10-year-old rape victim who traveled to the state from neighboring Ohio to end her pregnancy.
+Indiana's ban followed the political firestorm over a 10-year-old rape victim who traveled to the state from neighboring Ohio to end her pregnancy.
 The case gained attention when an Indianapolis doctor said the child came to Indiana because of Ohio's "fetal heartbeat" ban.

-Religion was a persistent theme during the special session, both in residents’ testimony and lawmakers' comments.
+Religion was a persistent theme during legislative debates, both in residents’ testimony and lawmakers' comments.

 In advocating against the House bill, Rep. Ann Vermilion condemned fellow Republicans who have called women “murderers” for getting an abortion.